Chart Color Schemes

 AreaSearch assessment of residential development activity positions Lilydale - Coldstream among the top 25% of areas assessed nationwide

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction cost value of new homes in the area is $337,000.
-In FY-26, commercial development approvals totalled $58.7 million, demonstrating strong commercial development momentum.
-Compared to Greater Melbourne, Lilydale-Coldstream has 111.0% more construction activity per person.
-New developments consist of 57.0% detached houses and 43.0% attached dwellings, offering a range of housing types from spacious family homes to compact options, reflecting decreasing availability of developable sites and changing lifestyles.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average construction cost value of new homes was $337,000.
+In FY-26, commercial development approvals totaled $58.7 million, demonstrating strong commercial development momentum in the area.
+Compared to Greater Melbourne, Lilydale - Coldstream has 111.0% more construction activity per person.
+The new development composition is 57.0% detached houses and 43.0% attached dwellings, offering a blend of housing types catering to various price ranges and lifestyle needs.

-Lilydale-Coldstream has a low density characteristic with around 118 people per dwelling approval.
-Population forecasts indicate the area will gain approximately 3,670 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+This shift from the existing housing stock (currently 82.0% houses) reflects decreasing developable sites and changing lifestyles.
+Lilydale - Coldstream has a low-density characteristic with around 118 people per dwelling approval.
+By 2041, the area is projected to gain approximately 3,670 residents.
+Based on current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development